mathieuprog/solid-compose/README.md

 ### Number format

-`setNumberFormat` allow to change the number format:
+`setNumberFormat` allows to change the number format:

 ```typescript
 import { useLocale } from 'solid-compose';